 Digital History of Health, Welfare, Crime and the Marginalised

 Kim has published widely on poverty, sickness and disability.
 He joins Liverpool to meld those interests to his research in the history of crime and deviance, joining the Digital Panopticon team.
-At Liverpool, Kim will be using digital history methods to analyse convict health and imprisonment in the nineteenth century using prison, population and hospital records from the archive collections of the British Colonial Office and prison records of the Home Office.
+At Liverpool, Kim will be using digital history methods to analyse convict health and imprisonment in the nineteenth century using colonial, prison, population and hospital records from the archive collections of the British Colonial Office and prison records of the Home Office.